 This firm is based in Burnley on Standish St. and are very good.

-The law regarding taking photographs
+The law regarding taking photographsin public places

 The club has identification cards for club members, in light of several cases recently where photographers have been challenged in public places about taking photographs.

 It is worth also noting that the Association of Chief Police Officers issued advice in 2010 as follows:

-There are no powers prohibiting the taking
+There are no powers prohibiting the taking of photographs, film

-or digital images in
+or digital images in a public place.

-of the public including press should not be prevented from doing so.
+Therefore members of the public including press should not be prevented from doing so.

 We need to cooperate with the media and amateur photographers.
 They play a vital role as their images help us identify community.